Approx. Time Difference

 Portland, ME 04101

 The program is designed to help you develop both your language skills as well as your understanding of contemporary Morocco and give you insight into the country’s role in the Arab world and its ties to Europe.
-These goals are met through Arabic language study at the CIEE Study Center in Rabat.
+These goals are met through Arabic language study at the CIEE Study Center in Rabat and through coursework provided by CIEE at Mohammed V University.
 In addition, a variety of community engagement and field-based research opportunities are available.
 Students with strong French language skills can also take elective courses in French, adding to the overall cultural and linguistic experience.

 Homestays are an integral part of this exciting new program, giving you a genuine, behind-the-scenes understanding of Moroccan life.
 Take advantage of this chance to prepare yourself for countless job openings in diplomacy, international business, NGO work, education, health services, and more.

 Teaching methods involve a mixture of lectures, tutorials, seminars, and fieldwork.
 The guest lectures, field trips, and excursions are an integral part of the academic curriculum.
 All courses use the continuous assessment model and may include quizzes, exams, individual and group presentations, research projects, and papers.
 Most courses are for CIEE students only.
 Students are required to attend all class meetings and program functions.

 This program provides a rare opportunity for students to be in a multilingual academic setting in North Africa.
 In addition to the required Arabic language and culture classes taught at the CIEE Study Center, you will choose from specific elective courses taught in English by faculty from both Mohammed V University and the Institut Agronomique et Veterinaire Hassan II.
 The classes will be taught at Mohammed V University but are not part of the regular university course catalog.
 Most CIEE elective courses are taught in English, although at least one elective course is offered in French.